THautamaki/GHSCM_results/Readme.md

 (and StARS for GLASSO).
 The biggest difference in MCC we saw was about 0.012.

+> [!CAUTION]
-Please note that if a similar system is used, as described in the article (a 16-core AMD Ryzen 9 7950X3D processor and 64 GB of RAM), all simulations require approximately 3.5 days to complete.
+> Please note that if a similar system is used, as
+> described in the article (a 16-core AMD Ryzen 9 7950X3D processor and
+> 64 GB of RAM), all simulations require approximately 3.5 days to
+> complete.

 ## Performing the real-world dataset analyses